precious-void/RecogWeedtion/README.md

 ![RecogWeedtion](/img/img.png)
-App that help you to recognise whether it`s plant or weed.
+App that helps you recognise whether it`s plant or weed.

 Just upload your photo and we`ll make decision to protect your garden!